Tanish-Singh/My_Projects/README.md

 #Image Procesing Projects

+# Image Captioning Model

+This Model Generate  the caption for different images

+## RoadMap
+- This system is Based on Deep learning

+- Encode Decoder model is used

+- Generates captions

+- Output String

+## Used By

+Used by open AI also

 # Road Lane Detection System

 This is a road lane detection system in live video footage of Roads